DanielDent/ember-simple-auth-envoy/README.md

-# ember-simple-auth-pouch
+# ember-simple-auth-envoy

+(Based on ember-simple-auth-pouch with minimal changes)

 This thang aint even close to being ready for use...just hold your horses.

-That being said I have been able to use it to auth to couchdb server :-)
+That being said I have been able to use it to auth to an envoy-proxied couchdb server :-)

 ## Installation